scipy-conference/scipy_proceedings/papers/jan_verschelde/phcpy.rst

 With JupyterHub, we provide online access [Pascal]_ to environments with Python and SageMath kernels pre-installed, both featuring phcpy and tutorials on its use (per next section).
 Since Jupyter is language-agnostic, execution environments in several dozen languages are possible.
 Our users can also run code in a Python Terminal session.

 For the user administration, we refreshed our first web interface.
-A custom JupyterHub Authenticator connects to the existing MySQL database, and triggers a SystemdSpawner that isolates the actions of users to separate processes and logins in generic home folders.
+A custom JupyterHub Authenticator connects to the existing MySQL database and triggers a SystemdSpawner that isolates the actions of users to separate processes and logins in generic home folders.

 The account management prompts by e-mail were hooked to new Tornado Handler instances, which perform account registration and activation on the database, as well as password recovery and reset.
 Each pathway serves HTML seamlessly with the JupyterHub interface, with their forms living in new extensions of its Jinja templates.